draconisPW/PWMAngband/docs/command.rst

-the next keypress will be interpreted as an "underlying command" key, unless it is a caret ('^'), in which case the keypress after that will be turned into a control-key and interpreted as a command in the underlying Angband keyset.
+the next keypress will be interpreted as an "underlying command" key, unless it is a caret ('^'), in which case the keypress after that will be turned into a control-key and interpreted as a command in the underlying PWMAngband keyset.
 For example, the sequence '\\' + '.' + '6' will always mean "run east", even if the '.' key has been mapped to a different underlying command.